-In class each day, on your own notebook paper or laptop, you will write an answer to the question of the day.
-We will stop the discussion or video in time for you to do this each day (although you can also do this later, at home).
 These responses are somewhat similar to journal entries.
-You may use your notes or ask me questions about your answer.
+Again, QOTDs are to be answered by integrating what you learn in lecture with details from the assigned readings for that day.
+You may use your notes or ask me questions about your answer during the discussion period at the end of each class.
 You will not be graded specifically on grammar or spelling, but we will be looking for thoughtful responses.
-They also need to be legible (so write neatly, or plan to re-write or type your answers before submitting them).
-We are looking for about 1/2 page, single-spaced, typed (approximately 400 words).
+They also need to be legible (so write neatly, or plan to type your answers before submitting them).
+Per QOTD, you should have about two-thirds of a page single-spaced if typed, or about 1 full page if you hand-write (approx. 300-400 words).

-- You will turn in 5 answers on the day of the first exam (October 26th).
-You will turn in another 5 on the last day of class (December 2nd).
+- Sample QOTDs from previous students are available on Blackboard.
+The first 5 QOTDs are due on the day of the first review session (February 7th, 5A).
+The second 5 QOTDs are due on the last day of class (March 15th, 10B).
 They must be stapled together with your name and UO ID written on each response. - Each answer is worth 5 points, for a total of 50 points.
 Grading will range from 0 points for a missing or completely wrong response to 5 points for an especially thorough or insightful response.
 Responses that are too short, vague, or inconsistent with the lecture will get low scores.
-If you are going to be absent from class on either of these dates, you must turn these in beforehand NO late submissions for answers to the questions of the day will be accepted.
+If you are going to be absent from class on either of these dates, you must turn these in early or arrange for someone else to help you NO late submissions for answers to the guestions of the day will be accepted.